BiodivBONDS/BoardGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Models from the BONDS project focus on biodiversity conservation from various point of view:
+Models from the BONDS project focus on biodiversity conservation from various point of view - see more [here](https://github.com/BiodivBONDS/)

-* [BONDS Board Game](https://github.com/BiodivBONDS/BoardGame) illustrate the use of board game coupled with agent based models to enhance and support decision making in Amazone wetlands fisheries
+[BONDS Board Game](https://github.com/BiodivBONDS/BoardGame) illustrate the use of board game coupled with agent based models to enhance and support decision making in Amazone wetlands fisheries
-* Others ???

 ### Built With